 The National Responsible Gambling Strategy sets the agenda for a range of organisations including gambling operators, regulators, commissioning organisations, government, trade bodies, treatment providers and a number of other public agencies.

-It has been produced by the Responsible Gambling Strategy Board (RGSB) (1) following a public consultation last year.
+It has been produced by the Responsible Gambling Strategy Board (RGSB) public consultation last year.